mjordan/GitBags/README.md

  7c295cc2f92f46f411e2b63e4ae025dc  data/1930-02-10-08.tif
 ```

 If your application doesn't require versioning of your payload files, using light GitBags is a good option.
-An additional benefit is that the GitBags won't get nearly as large as ones that do version large files.
+An additional benefit is that the GitBags won't get nearly as large as GitBags that do version large files.

 ## License